ragumz/udacity_react-native_project03_mobile-flashcards/README.md

 ## Final Notes

-* This repository contains a particular React project code for Udacity instructors evaluation only.
+* This repository contains a particular React Native project code for Udacity instructors evaluation only.
 * Students are encouraged to try developing this exercise by themselves and "NOT TO COPY" the source codes.
 * All the text, comments and documentation was made in English, to practice and foreseeing future Udacity courses.
 However, some errors may have been left behind due the lack of revision time!
 * The Git commit messages were short and clean.
-* It was reused some code and concepts from [`React Fundamentals My Reads project`](https://github.com/ragumz/udacity-react-project01-myreads) of my creation.
+* It was considere some concepts from [`React Fundamentals My Reads project`](https://github.com/ragumz/udacity-react-project01-myreads) of my creation.
 * All the source code were produced between 20 and 00:30 hours after a long day of 9 hours of architecture, engineering and programming.
-Also produded on weekends, when my 1 year old daughter allowed.
+Also produded on weekends, when my 1,5 year old daughter allowed.
 That is mid-age student life!